Take a few moments to perform these online privacy checks right now.

 ⇒ ScanEye demonstrates how easily snoops can monitor your torrent file-sharing activities by your IP address

 I Know What You Download gave many torrenters quite a scare in its day!

 People Search Directories

 Search your name and/or telephone number in any number of free databases to see the information about you that might already be widely available, including

-With the results of this privacy check now in hand, explore our site and start your journey on becoming more private and even anonymous online.
+With the results of these online privacy checks now in hand, explore our site and start your journey on becoming more private and even anonymous online!

 A great place to start is our Complete Privacy Guide which walks you through all the steps from basic privacy to ultimate anonymity.